 But it doesn’t end there.
 Visit our campus, and you’ll see our emphasis on character in action, in small gestures as well as larger ones:

 • You’ll notice that Fay students hold the door for each other.
 They learn to shake hands and greet peers and adults with respect.

 • In the Dining Room, you’ll see community members eating lunch, family-style, with students taking turns serving as waiters.

-• In the Primary School, you’ll find Upper School students serving as helpers and mentors for the younger students, during math and world language classes, in the garden, and in the lunchroom, just to name a few examples.
+• In the Primary School, you’ll find sixth graders helping at lunch and Upper School students serving as helpers and mentors for the younger students, during math and world language classes, in the garden, and in the lunchroom, just to name a few examples.

 • You’ll see a Lower School Homevisory meeting, where fifth and sixth graders come together in the mornings and afternoons to touch base about the day.

 • In the Upper School, you’ll see a Community Connections meeting, where seventh, eighth, and ninth graders discuss issues related to diversity and inclusion, both at Fay and in the greater community.